jackweinbender/sweetpeonies.com/_posts/2011-03-19-diy-planter-box.markdown

 layout: post
 author: tiffany
 title: "DIY Planter Box"
-assets: /assets/images2011-03-19diy-planter-box
+assets: /assets/images/2011-03-19-diy-planter-box/
 categories:
+- Flowers
+- In The Garden
+- Planter Box
+tags:
-- flowers
+- Diy
-- in the garden
+- Gardening
+- How To
-- planter box
+- Planter Box
 ---

 While Jack and I absolutely love our little Tennessee home, living in an apartment has certain disadvantages.
 Aside from the constant din of teenage neighbor girls bickering over a borrowed sweater, we have no land to garden!